-A former relief pitcher with the San Diego Padres has pleaded guilty to attempted aggravated assault stemming from a December incident in Phoenix.
+A former relief pitcher with the San Diego Padres was sentenced today for domestic violence after pleading guilty to attempted aggravated assault stemming from an incident in Phoenix.

 The 24-year-old was arrested at his home near 112th Avenue and Indian School Road on December 23.

-Muro had been with the Padres for three years when he was released in October 2018.
+Torres Muro had been with the Padres for three years when he was released in October, 2018.

 The team issued a statement at the time of his arrest last December, saying: